 - social withdrawal or change of friends

-- recurrent thoughts of death or suicidal ideation
+- recurrent thoughts of death or suicidal ideation and self-harm

 - increased substance use

 - personal history of other psychiatric disorders (e.g., anxiety)

 - stress or trauma

 - sexual minority status

 - immunosuppressive medications (e.g., corticosteroids, interferon)

 Investigations to consider